I’ve always loved Joshua Tree. There’s something about this small desert town and adjacent National Park that is just magical.

 Where To Stay In Joshua Tree

 As you can read in our full feature review, is the Airbnb we stayed in and I loved this house!
-It’s small but has plenty of space for a couple and could easily fit 4 people without bumping shoulders.
-The decor is boho chic, I told Robin i wanted to decorate our future house like that Airbnb.
+It’s small and doesn’t have a view of the desert, BUT has plenty of space for a couple and could easily fit 4 people without bumping shoulders.
+The decor is boho chic, I told Robin I wanted to decorate our future house like that Airbnb.

 What makes this place stand out, though, is their fun orange outdoor tub on the back patio.
 In the morning I found myself pouring a hot bath and enjoying a cup of coffee.
 In the evenings, a soak under the stars with wine.
 It’s also just a few blocks off the Twenty Nine Palms Hwy and in walking distance to the main Joshua Tree attractions in town.